Poincar\'e Wasserstein Autoencoder

-Variational Autoencoders (VAE) \cite{kingma2013auto,rezende2014stochastic} are an established class of unsupervised machine learning models, which make use of amortized approximate inference to parametrize the otherwise intractable posterior distribution.
-They provide an elegant, theoretically sound generative model used in various data domains.
-One of the common issues in generative modeling of images is the sample quality of the generated samples both in terms of sharpness and structural coherence, for instance in samples of visual scenes.
-A hypothesized cause of this problem is the fact that the VAE latent space is unstructured.
 There has recently been a number of works which explicitly make use of properties of non-Euclidean geometry in order to perform machine learning tasks.
 The use of hyperbolic spaces in particular has been shown to yield improved results on datasets which either present a hierarchical tree-like structure such as word ontologies \cite{nickel2017poincare} or feature some form of partial ordering \cite{chamberlain2017neural}.
-In this work, we propose a Wasserstein autoencoder \cite{tolstikhin2017wasserstein} model which parametrizes a Gaussian distribution in the Poincar\'e ball model of the hyperbolic space.
-By treating the latent space as a Riemannian manifold with constant negative curvature, we can use the tree-like hierarchical properties of hyperbolic spaces to impose a structure on the latent space representations.
+However, most of these approaches have solely considered deterministic hyperbolic embeddings.